Sombrero vueltiao: Origin and History

 The making of the hat originated amongst the Zenú tribes located in the Sinú river region, between the Córdoba and Sucre departments of Colombia.
-Under the denomination of ″Zenú breed″ there was three empires: Finzenú, Panzenú and Zenufana.
+Under the denomination of "Zenú breed" there were three empires: Finzenú, Panzenú and Zenufana.
 Since the pre-Hispanic, the aborigines used the hat for sun protection during the corn crop, as evidence of an investigation in the Gold Museum in Bogotá and the Luigi Pigorini Museum in Rome.
 The hat probably formed part of the hierarchy ritual of the tribe and it had also powerful fertilization beliefs.
 The Colombian delegation to the 2004 Olympics wore the vueltiao during the opening ceremony.
 It is also traditionally worn by cumbia dancers and vallenato artists.